XDGHub/odin-recipes/README.md

 j script for a more robust, fleshed-out website.
 I can optimize the code from there but my time may be better spent continuing through course.

+11/25/23

+Added index.html for homepage.
+First link in next push.